arunmrkt/iTop/CONTRIBUTING.md

 * 🔒 `:lock:` security
 * 🌐 `:globe_with_meridians:` translation

-If you want to implement a new feature, please [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) for review.
+If you want to implement a **new feature**, please [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) for review.
 If you ever want to begin implementation, do so on a fork, and add a link to the corresponding branch in the ticket.

 ## Branch model

-### GitFlow
+TL;DR :
+> **create a fork from iTop main repository,
+> create a branch based on either release branch if present, or develop otherwise**

 We are using the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branch model.
 That means we have in our repo those main branches :